Consensus government in Canada

-Consensus government is a form of consensus democracy government in Canada used in two of Canada's three federal territories (Northwest Territories and Nunavut) as well as in Nunatsiavut, an autonomous area in the province of Newfoundland and Labrador.
+Consensus government is a form of government by consensus decision-making in Canada used in two of Canada's three federal territories (Northwest Territories and Nunavut) as well as in Nunatsiavut, an autonomous area in the province of Newfoundland and Labrador.

 The population of these jurisdictions are majority Indigenous peoples.
 The system developed in the Northwest Territories beginning during the 1970s, and was adopted by Nunavut when it came into existence in 1999.

 Origins and development

 In 1905, the provinces of Alberta and Saskatchewan were separated from the then much larger Northwest Territories.
 The Yukon Territory had been created in 1898 to facilitate governance of the Yukon goldfields, and both Ontario and Quebec were granted large areas of northern lands.
 The remaining lands were considered to be unsettled by Europeans, largely inhabited by Dene, Métis and Inuit, and not requiring much governance.
 The Commissioner of the Northwest Territories, a functionary reporting to the Minister of Indian and Northern Affairs in Ottawa, was given plenary governing authority.

 A legislative council was convened from time to time of worthy notables, learned in matters involving the natives and northern development.
 The 2nd Council of the Northwest Territories met sporadically, typically in Ottawa, and passed ordinances for the benefit of the territory.

 Beginning during the 1950s and 1960s, some residents of the territory were appointed or elected to the council.
 These elected members were initially non-native, but in growing number, were Dene, Métis and Inuit.
 Members began to secure positions on the executive council, replacing appointed Ottawa administrators, and began to insist on a devolution of authority.
 In a series of letters, the Minister of Indian and Northern Affairs gradually curtailed the authority of the commissioner and affirmed the authority of the assembly.

 The first fully elected executive council elected in 1980 was led by George Braden, and the system of consensus government developed from that date.